-- Art.
-77: One file. - Art.
-78: One File. - 39.
-To counter the defence version, the prosecution called for the FIR Book Art.74.
-The prosecution brought on record entries in the FIR Book Art .74, namely, entries pertaining C. R. Nos.58/2002, 0/2002, 59/2002 (Exs.
-485A, 485B and 56C, respectively).
-The prosecution further brought on record entry at Sr. No. 9 dt.4.3.02 (Ex.
-486) from the station diary Art.
-69 in the course of the cross-examination of DW 2-Vanrajsingh Dhingra. - The prosecution moved an application Ex.490 urging the Court to cross-examine DW 2-Vanraj Singh Dhingra upon invoking Section 165 of the Evidence Act and Section 311 of Cr.
-P. C. This application was resisted and the defence urged for the finding on the issue of hearsay evidence raised by the prosecution in the examination-in-chief of DW 2-Dhingra simultaneously with the question of the Propriety to cross-examine the witness.
+prosecution called for the FIR Book Art.74.
+The prosecution brought on record entries in the FIR Book Art.74, namely, entries pertaining C.R.Nos.58/2002, 0/2002, 59/2002 (Exs.485A, 485B and 56C, respectively).
+The prosecution further brought on record entry at Sr.No.9 dt.4.3.02 (Ex.486) from the station diary Art.69 in the course of the cross-examination of DW 2-Vanrajsingh Dhingra.

+The prosecution moved an application Ex.490 urging the Court to cross-examine DW 2-Vanraj Singh Dhingra upon invoking Section 165 of the Evidence Act and Section 311 of Cr.P.C.
+This application was resisted and the defence urged for the finding on the issue of hearsay evidence raised by the prosecution in the examination-in-chief of DW 2-Dhingra simultaneously with the question of the propriety to cross-examine the witness.
 The parties were heard and the issues raised were decided on their merits.
-Before the, cross-examination of DW 2- Vanrajsingh by the prosecution, the defence was Permitted continue with his examination in reference to a solitary question as per the order passed below application Ex.
-498. Thereafter, DW 2- Vanrajsingh was contradicted vis-à-vis statement made before the CPI, Limkheda and PI, CID (Crime), Godhra as per the order passed below the application Ex.
-490. - 41.
-Ultimately the defence closed its evidence on 1.8.2007 after recording of the evidence of DW 8-Dr. Amarjit Singh vide closure Purshis Ex.
-508. - 42.
-PW 52-Kalubhai Vohania, PI, CID (Crime), Gujarat, and PW 66-R.M.Khan, PI, CBI, SCB, were recalled for proving the previous statements made by DW 2-Vanrajsingh Dhingra as per order below Ex.
-509 moved by the prosecution. - The defence moved an application for summoning few more witnesses vide application Ex.
-510. On considering its merits, the application was rejected vide order dated 3.9.07.
+Before the cross-examination of DW 2-Vanrajsingh by the prosecution, the defence was permitted to continue with his examination reference to a solitary question as per the order passed below application Ex.498.
+Thereafter, DW 2contradicted vis-a-vis Vanraisingh was statement made before the CPI, Limkheda and PI, CID

+(Crime), Godhra as per the order passed below the application Ex 490.

+- 41 Ultimately the defence closed its evidence on 1.8.2007 after recording of the evidence of DW 8-Dr.Amarjit Singh vide closure Purshis Ex.508. - 42 PW 52-Kalubhai Vohania, PI, CID (Crime), Gujarat, and PW 66-R.M.Khan, PI, CBI, SCB, were recalled for proving the previous statements made by DW 2-Vanrajsingh Dhingra as per order below Ex.509 moved by the prosecution. - The defence moved an application for summoning few more witnesses vide application Ex.510.
+On considering its merits, the application was rejected vide order dated 3.9.07.
 This paved way for commencing of the arguments of the rival parties.
-However, following the order of the Hon'ble High Court in Writ Petition No. 1818/07, filed by the defence challenging the order dated 3.9.07, DW 9-Ramanbhai Parmar and DW 10-Shamjibhai Kunjadia were examined by the defence. - 44.
-Ld.
-SPP Mr. Shah, for the submitted that the prosecution evidence appreciated in reference to the context with the following admitted facts:- - (i) That there were large scale riots in Gujarat, particularly, District Dahod and District Panchmahal, Godhra after Godhra Train burning incident dated.
-27.2.02; and Gujarat Bandh call was given by VHP and Bajrang Dal on 28.2.02; - (ii) there were exodus of Muslims from the towns and villages in riot affected areas;
+However, following the order of the Hon'ble High Court in Writ Petition No.1818/07, filed by the defence challenging the order dated 3.9.07, DW 9-Ramanbhai Parmar and DW 10-Shamjibhai Whunjadia were examined by the defence. - 44 Ld.
+SPP Mr.Shah, for the prosecution, submitted that the prosecution evidence needs to be appreciated in reference to the context with the following admitted facts:-

+- (i) That there were large scale riots in Gujarat, particularly, District Dahod and District Panchmahal, Godhra after Godhra Train burning incident dated 27.2.02; and Gujarat Bandh call was given by VHP and Banjrang Dal on 28.2.02; - (ii) there were exodus of Muslims from the towns and villages in riot affected areas; - (iii) the A/1-Jaswantbhai Nai to A/12-Ramesh Chandana were the residents of Randhikpur known to the witnesses, namely, the prosecutrix and PW B-Saddam. - (iv) breaking out of riots and arson at village Randhikpur on 28.2.02; - (v) the prosecutrix reaching Limkheda police station around 10 a.m. on 4.3.02; - (vi) the A/17-Somabhai Gori while working as Head Constable at Limkheda Police Station recorded the tainted complaint/FIR Ex.56 at about 10.45 a.m. on 4.3.02.